Detecting Modeling Bias with Continuous Time Flow Models on Weak Lensing Maps: Results

 \subsection{Testing the field-level density estimator on Gaussian random fields}

-Gaussian random fields (GRFs) provide an ideal benchmark because their log–likelihood can be computed in closed form.
+Gaussian random fields (GRFs) provide an ideal benchmark {for probability density estimation methods} because their log–likelihood can be computed in closed form.
 Therefore, we first validates our density estimation formalism on GRFs.
 We generate GRFs whose power spectrum is a power law with additive white noise,